janus-idp/operator/docs/db_merge.md

 Forwarding from 127.0.0.1:15432 -> 5432
 Forwarding from [::1]:15432 -> 5432
 ````
-**NOTE:** it has to be run on dedicated terminal and interrupted as soon as data copy completed.
+**NOTE:** it has to be run on a dedicated terminal and interrupted as soon as data copy is completed.

 ### Configure PGSQL connection